-Safe shelter is one of the five basic human needs, and it follows that decent auality housing is one of the most essential resources for long-term physical and mental well-being.
-There is a strong and well-documented relationship between poor guality housing and physical and mental health problems (Payne, 2006).
+Safe shelter is one of the five basic human needs, and it follows that decent quality housing is one of the most essential resources for long-term physical and mental well-being.
+There is a strong and well-documented relationship between poor quality housing and physical and mental health problems (Payne, 2006).
 Quality of housing may refer to structural stability, insanitary conditions, lack of basic amenities, sharing of rooms or amenities, dampness, lack of day light, ventilation or adequate heating, or its state of disrepair, and is discussed further below.
 Apart from quality of housing, the size of accommodation relative to the number of inhabitants is a key indicator (Atkinson, Cantillon, Marlier, & Nolan, 2002).
 Living in overcrowded housing has been linked with a range of negative outcomes including poor academic performance in children (Goux & Maurin, 2005), poor socio-emotional development of children (Evans, 2006) and poor physical health, including greater incidence of respiratory disease (Krieger & Higgins, 2002).
 Housing may also be unsuitable for particular households to occupy, for example elderly or disabled people with mobility difficulties may find a dwelling with stairs difficult or impossible to live in and use.
 It has also been argued in UK that high rise flatted accommodation is unsuitable for families with young children.

 Housing also has a strong indirect effect on poverty because the costs of accommodation are typically a major part of a household's total expenditure (and other costs, such as utility bills, may be affected by the type and condition of housing).
 Unaffordable housing may cause households to economise on other necessities, thus contributing to other aspects of poverty and social exclusion, or it may cause problematic levels of indebtedness.
-Insecurity of tenure may arise from such payment and debt problems, so affordability and security are often related.
+Insecurity of tenure may arise from such payment and debt problems, so affordability and security are often related1.
 Separately or together, these problems may cause serious stress on the household, which may have health and social implications.
 This may also result in excessive mobility of households between communities with adverse impacts on other aspects of social inclusion and other social outcomes, e.g. children's educational attainment.
 Current proposals to cap Housing Benefit are raising major concerns about such forced mobility in the London area.

-Those who are excluded from housing, in the form of homelessness, represent some of the most deprived among the poor.
-Perhaps more private landlords could circumvent security of tenure by putting up the rents, or circumvent the rent controls by evicting tenants who claimed their rights.

-&lt;sup>2 We are working on a separate paper on homelessness based on new data from the Scottish widespread if less extreme is the phenomenon of 'concealed households', adults who are unable to set up their own separate household and forced to remain living with parents or others for extended periods, often because of lack of available, affordable housing.
+Those who are excluded from housing, in the form of homelessness, represent some of the most deprived among the poor2.
+Perhaps more widespread if less extreme is the phenomenon of 'concealed households', adults who are unable to set up their own separate household and forced to remain living with parents or others for extended periods, often because of lack of available, affordable housing.
 This concept also relates to the definition of a household, which does vary somewhat between different countries, and is discussed further below.